Site Logo

 [*] 1 potentially fixable with the --fix option.

-Tip - Ruff is quick enough to run on file save during development - your text editor will allow this somehow!
+Tip - Ruff is quick enough to run on file save during development - make sure you have formatting on save configured in your text editor!

 mypy

-mypy is a tool for enforcing type safety in Python - it’s an alternative to type declarations remaining as only unexecuted documentation.
+mypy is a tool for enforcing type safety in Python - it’s an alternative to limiting type declarations to unexecuted documentation.

-Recently Python has undergone a similar transition to the Javascript to Typescript transition, with static typing being improved in the standard library and with third party tooling.
+Recently Python has undergone a similar transition to the Javascript to Typescript transition, with static typing becoming core to Python development (if you want).
 Statically typed Python is the standard for many teams developing Python in 2025.

 mypy_error.py has a problem - we attempt to divide a string by 10: